-`smart-mansion-loxone` (2025) was proof for us that the Austrian high-end residential market can tell an integrator who "installs the product" apart from an integrator who builds the whole ecosystem.
-In this project the KNX bus served as a stable hardware layer (shutters, doors, windows, underfloor heating), the Loxone Miniserver Gen 2 as the orchestration brain, DALI-2 as tunable-white lighting via Helvar drivers, Frigate with local Coral TPU accelerators for object detection on outdoor cameras, and Ollama with a privately hosted LLM (Qwen 2.5 14B on a Ryzen 9 + RTX 4090 rig in the utility room) for voice control and a personalised assistant for the owner.
+For the Austrian high-end residential market the technical brief usually arrives the same way: client doesn't want cloud, doesn't want subscriptions, doesn't want dependence on a foreign vendor backoffice.
+The integrator stack that answers that brief: **KNX bus** as the stable hardware layer (shutters, doors, windows, underfloor heating), **Loxone Miniserver Gen 2** as the orchestration brain, **DALI-2** as tunable-white lighting via Helvar drivers, **Frigate VMS** with local Coral TPU accelerators for object detection on outdoor cameras, and **Ollama** with a privately hosted LLM (e.g. Qwen 2.5 14B on a Ryzen 9 + RTX 4090 rig in the utility room) for voice control and a personalised assistant for the owner.

-What makes this project interesting isn't the number of integrated systems — it's their **layering**.
+What makes a project of this type interesting isn't the number of integrated systems — it's their **layering**.
 KNX stays reliable even when the internet drops.
 The Loxone Miniserver keeps running even when KNX has a local bus error.
 Frigate has its own NVR loop independent of cloud services.
 Ollama never sends voice data anywhere outside the house.
 For an owner asking "what happens when there's lightning outside and the internet's gone for 2 days" — the answer is "nothing happens, the house runs the same as if you were online."
+That's the design discipline we bring to the segment.

 Regulatory framework — Wiener Bauordnung + OIB